-- The Authority received \$8.0 million in additional appropriation from the U.S. Government to be used, with matching funds, for capital projects aimed at reducing Combined Sewer Overflows (CSO); this brought the total federal appropriation received by the Authority to \$106.1 million through the end of fiscal year 2008. - In recognition of the Authority's strong credit position and financial stability, WASA received a rating upgrade from "AA-" to ""AA" from Standard and Poors in April 2008.
-The Authority also received an upgrade from stable to positive outlook from Fitch in January 2009. - The Authority received its twelfth consecutive unqualified audit opinion on its financial statements in fiscal year 2008. - Retail customer receivables over 90 days continued on its downward trend, declining to \$6.1 million at the end of fiscal year 2008 from \$7.1 million in the prior year.
+- The Authority received \$16.0 million in an additional appropriation from the U.S. Government to be used, with matching funds, for capital projects aimed at reducing Combined Sewer Overflows (CSO); this brought the total federal appropriation received by the Authority to \$122.1 million for fiscal year 2009. - The Authority was awarded \$24.4 million by the U.S. Environmental Protection Agency (EPA) under the American Recovery and Reinvestment Act for projects to improve the District's drinking water distribution system and build sustainable infrastructure to control storm water runoff. - The Authority's record of sound financial operations was rewarded in January 2009, with a rating upgrade from Fitch Rating Services which changed our bond rating from stable to positive outlook.
+This rating serves to reduce the interest rates we pay on our debt borrowings, resulting in lower customer bills.
+The Authority's bond ratings for Moody's Standard & Poor's and Fitch rating agencies remained at the double "AA" level, the second highest rating category available to state and local issuers of debt. - The Authority received its thirteenth consecutive unqualified audit opinion on its financial statements in fiscal year 2009. - Retail customer receivables over 90 days continued on a downward trend, declining to \$4.9 million at the end of fiscal year 2009 from \$6.1 million in the prior year.
 This reduction is largely due to the comprehensive Arrears Management Program that was implemented in fiscal year 2004.
-This program emphasizes improved performance in the daily administration of accounts receivable management through activities such as stepped up collection efforts, more systematic field service collections and an automated telephone dialing system for reminders. - The Authority successfully renewed all of its insurance coverage's at essentially the same coverage and terms, with slightly higher costs than last year.
+This program emphasizes improved performance in the daily administration of accounts receivable management. - The Authority successfully renewed all of its insurance coverages at essentially the same coverage and terms, with slightly higher costs than last year.
 The use of multiple, qualified brokers improved competition and rendered favorable results in the cost of property and associated insurance coverage.